abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_working1.rst

     ..  _search_space_divided_in_two:

     ..  figure:: images/search_tree0.*
-        :alt: The search space is divided in two search subtrees.
+        :alt: The search space is divided in two search sub-trees.
         :align: center

-        The search space is divided in two search subtrees
+        The search space is divided in two search sub-trees

     Each subspace is now smaller and we hope easier to solve.
 We continue this divide and conquer mechanism until we know that a subspace doesn't contain a feasible solution or if we find all feasible solutions of a subtree.